Severe WeatherPage address: https://www.mnsu.edu/security/emergencies/severe/

 |Severe Thunderstorm Warning||Issued when severe weather has been reported by spotters or indicated by radar.
 Warnings indicate imminent danger to life and property to those in the path of the storm.|

 |Tornado Watch||Tornadoes are possible.
 Remain alert for approaching storms.
 Watch the sky and stay tuned to NOAA Weather Radio, commercial radio, or television for information.|

 |Tornado Warning||A tornado has been sighted or indicated by weather radar.
 Take shelter immediately.|

 Severe Weather Information

-- Tornado warning signal (3-5 minutes steady blast on Civil Defense Siren), also alert will be disseminated to MSU Security from National Severe Weather System.
+- Tornado warning signal (3-5 minutes steady blast on Civil Defense Siren), also alert will be disseminated to University Security from National Severe Weather System.

-- Tornado warning announcement will be broadcast to the university's telephone system.
+- Tornado warning announcement will be broadcast to the University Emergency Public Address System.

-This is tested on the first Wednesday of each month as well.
+- Note: This is tested on the first Wednesday of each month.

 - Evacuate to the shelter areas – don’t be sightseers!

-- Secure (lock) your areas when evacuating to prevent possible thefts, take along personal valuables.
+- Lock your areas when evacuating to prevent thefts.
+Take your personal valuables.